Project environments are dynamic, and changes are constant in areas like process, planning, or scope. You can group these changes into two categories:

 “Change Management” is the first category.
 Here you manage changes related to project management plans, processes, and baselines.

-In the second category, you manage changes related to product scope, which is known as configuration management.
+In the second category, you manage changes related to product scope, known as configuration management.

-Please note that change management and configuration management are the most important concepts for the PMP exam, and you are going to see many questions on them.
+Please note that change management and configuration management are the most important concepts for the PMP exam, and you are going to see many questions about them.